-Small Collaborative Partnerships will offer the opportunity to conceive, implement and transfer innovative practices in different areas relating to sport and physical activity between various organisations and, including in particular public authorities at local, regional and national levels, sport organisations, sport-related organisations and educational bodies.
-Small Collaborative Partnerships will in particular aim at ensuring the continuity of Preparatory actions 2013 and are, in particular, innovative projects aimed to:
+Small Collaborative Partnerships will allow organisations to develop and reinforce networks, increase their capacity to operate at transnational level, exchange good practices, confront ideas and methods in different areas relating to sport and physical activity.
+Selected projects may also produce tangible outputs and are expected to disseminate the results of their activities, although in a way that is proportional to the aim and scope of the project.
+Small Collaborative partnerships involve various organisations including in particular public authorities at local, regional and national levels, sport organisations, sport-related organisations and educational bodies.
+Small Collaborative Partnerships will in particular aim at ensuring the continuity of Preparatory actions 2013 and are, in particular, projects aimed to:

-- Encourage social inclusion and equal opportunities in sport, especially by supporting the implementation of EU strategies, notably the EU Gender Equality Strategy and the EU Disability Strategy; - Promote European traditional sports and games; - Support the mobility of volunteers, coaches, managers and staff of non-profit sport organisations; - Protect athletes, especially the youngest, from health and safety hazards by improving training and competition conditions.
+- Encourage social inclusion and equal opportunities in sport; - Promote European traditional sports and games; - Support the mobility of volunteers, coaches, managers and staff of non-profit sport organisations; - Protect athletes, especially the youngest, from health and safety hazards by improving training and competition conditions; - Promote education in and through sport with special focus on skills development.